 50/50 Compost Blend mixes 50 percent compost and 50 percent black dirt to grow vibrant plants, trees, and shrubs. ($18.00/cubic yard)

 Topsoil contains highly-concentrated organic matter to ensure the greatest growing results. ($20.00/cubic yard)

 Rain Garden Blend is a mix of 70 percent sand soil and 30 percent compost.
 Used to filter water before it leaves job sites. ($23.00/cubic yard)

 DELIVERY OR PICK UP: Delivery is $110 dollars.
-For soil and compost, maximum load is 15 yards.
-For mulch max load is 25 yards.
+For soil and compost, the maximum load is 15 yards.
+For mulch, the max load is 25 yards.
 They will not deliver mixed loads.
 Pick up with your vehicle in Burnsville.
 For more information please contact the Mulch Store online or call at 952-946-6999.